-A contract with a member that results in a recognised financial instrument in the Co-operative's financial statements may be partially in the scope of IFRS 9 and partially in the scope of IFRS 15.
-If this is the case, then the Co-operative first applies IFRS 9 to separate and measure the part of the contract that is in the scope of IFRS 15 to the residual amount.
+A contract with a customer that results in a recognised financial instrument in the Co-operatives financial statements may be partially in the scope of IFRS 9 and partially in the scope of IFRS 15.
+If this is the case, then the Co-operatives first applies IFRS 9 to separate and measure the part of the contract that is in the scope of IFRS 9 and then applies IFRS 15 to the residual.